5 Written questions

 - equilibrium price

 - determinants of supply

 - change in supply

-- b the quantity supplied and the quantity demanded at the equilibrium price
+- a the price that balances quantity supplied and quantity demanded

-- c A change in the quantity supplied of a good or service at every price; a shift of the supply curve to the left or right.
+- b A change in the quantity supplied of a good or service at every price; a shift of the supply curve to the left or right.

 - the ability and desire to purchase goods and services

-supply schedule → a graph of the relationship between the price of a good and the quantity supplied
+demand schedule → a table that shows the relationship between the price of a good and the quantity supplied

 substitute good → goods that can be used to replace the purchase of similar goods when prices rise